-This paper has presented the signal processing component of our public domain speech recognition toolkit.
-This component was designed and developed in adherence to our philosophy of providing a flexible, extensible software environment for speech recognition researchers.
-Our goal was to enable researchers to explore ideas freely, unencumbered by low-level programming issues.
-To achieve this goal, we implemented several critical features in our signal processing software tools, including a library of standard algorithms for basic DSP functions, the ability to add new algorithms to this library easily, and a GUI-based configuration tool for creating block diagrams to describe algorithms, allowing rapid prototyping programming.
+This paper has presented the general-purpose signal processing components of our public domain speech recognition toolkit.
+These components were designed and developed in adherence to our philosophy of providing a flexible, extensible software environment for speech recognition researchers.
+Our goal was to enable researchers to explore ideas freely, unencumbered by lowlevel programming issues.
+To achieve this goal, we implemented several critical features in our signal processing software tools, including a library of standard algorithms for basic DSP functions, the ability to add new algorithms to this library easily, and a GUI-based configuration tool for creating block diagrams to describe algorithms, allowing rapid prototyping without programming.

 We have tested and verified this tool for both correctness and usability.
-It empowers researchers to easily build state-of-the-art front end systems for speech recognition.
+It empowers researchers to easily build state-of-the-art front end systems for signal process.
 We continue to monitor feedback from our user community in order to maintain the highest quality of the tool.
 This tool has been one of the most popular components of our toolkit, and is suitable for teaching basic concepts in digital signal processing.